Course leader: Bodil Hammer Bech

 Aim: To teach basic epidemiologic study designs, measures of occurrence and association and interpretation and inference.
 Please see teaching objectives for details.

-Contents: Epidemiologic measures of occurrence and association, study designs - including macro-epidemiological, cross-sectional, case-control and cohort studies as well as experimental, randomized controlled trials - interpretation and inference, including random error, selection and information bias, confounding and effect modification.
+Content: Epidemiologic measures of occurrence and association, study designs - including macro-epidemiological, cross-sectional, case-control and cohort studies as well as experimental, randomized controlled trials - interpretation and inference, including random error, selection, and information bias, confounding and effect modification.
 A specific session will deal with causation.
 Please see time schedule and teaching objectives for details.

 Participation in the course is without cost for: